akto/Tea-Bach-and-Coding/CODING-LOG.md

 ## 2018

+- ### 15.01.2018
+  - I created [`spinal-tap-case.js`](https://github.com/akto/algorithms-problem-solving/blob/master/spinal-tap-case.js).
+JS code to convert a string to spinal case.
+Spinal case is all-lowercase-words-joined-by-dashes.
+  - Add some functionality to [Pomodoro Clock App](https://codepen.io/egemen/pen/zPzJQp).
+I tried to make the clock start again after an increase in the session or break amounts.
+I managed to do it but this time break and session amounts intermixed.
+So I decided to add an eclectic resetting properity to the application.
+Now It can be resetted.
+But clicking creates a new problem.
+I will look at it later.
+  - When I find time, I have been working on the [`smallest-common-multiple.js`](https://github.com/akto/algorithms-problem-solving/blob/master/smallest-common-multiple.js).
+Decided to create files before I have finished them.
+Thus I can keep track the changes that I have done and check the thinking process of mine later when I need.

 - ### 12.01.2018
   - First 12 days of 2018 had a lot of distractions for me.
 I couldn't code.
 I need to create a mobile coding environment to use everywhere.
 Also I need to be ready to these kind of distractions mentally.
   - I am starting to work on a problem which is about [smallest common multiple](https://www.freecodecamp.org/challenges/smallest-common-multiple).